amazd/option-volume-prediction/README.md

   - Using heavily shorted names as a filter, our analysis indicated significant results.
   - The t-test showed that increased call option volume was a leading indicator for positive stock returns.
   - Summary data indicates that the mean for the "Signal" returns is clearly higher than the mean for the "No Signal" population.
   - The T-Stat is over 4 and the probabilty that the result is signfiicant is almost 100% (p value close to 0).
-Here is a summary of this set of results:

 ![Return Summary Stats](Images/ReturnSummaryStats.PNG)

-The histogram of results looked like this:
+  - Visual affirmation of the data in the histogram below clearly shows a positive skewness of returns for the "Signal" population with a long right-tailed distribution.

 ![Histogram of Returns](Images/Histogram.PNG)

-Our results are statistically significant, and the histogram above clearly shows a positive skewness of returns for the "Signal" population with a long right-tailed distribution.